phpmauritiusug/2016-DevConMru/PHP-01-2-Architecture/Readme.md

 - From a set of source code files to a designed layout
 - Wrapping concepts in classes
+- Autoloading your code manually
 - Understanding closure / anonymous functions
-- Autoloading your code manually
+- PSR-0 and PSR-4 autoloading standard
+- PHP libraries and dependency management with Composer
+- How PSRs and Composer changed PHP world

 ## Setting up your environment